symfony/symfony-docs/cookbook/security/guard-authentication.rst

     "entry_point".
 This means you'll need to choose *which* authenticator's ``start()`` method should be called when an anonymous user tries to access a protected resource.
     For example, suppose you have an ``app.form_login_authenticator`` that handles a traditional form login.
-When a user access a protected page anonymously, you want to use the ``start()`` method from the form authenticator and redirect them to the login page (instead of returning a JSON response):
+When a user accesses a protected page anonymously, you want to use the ``start()`` method from the form authenticator and redirect them to the login page (instead of returning a JSON response):